Finding OERs using search services

 You can use the Google Chrome browser to search for the source of an image.
 Right click the image and select “Search Google for image”.
 This should help you to find the original source of an image and any associated licence information.
 There are a number of additional search services that will allow you to search for the source of an image, including Tin Eye Reverse Image Search.

-Creative Commons have their own CC Search service that allows you to search for open licensed and public domain images from a wide range of sources including Wikimedia Commons, Flickr, Smithsonian, Europeana, NASA, Rijksmuseum and more.
+Openverse is the successor to CC Search which was launched by Creative Commons in 2019, after its migration to WordPress in 2021.
+Openverse searches across more than 800 million Creative Commons licensed images and audio tracks from open APIs and the Common Crawl dataset, allowing you to search for open licensed and public domain images from a wide range of sources including Wikimedia Commons, Flickr, Smithsonian, Europeana, NASA, Rijksmuseum and more.

 Europeana